 A UK study investigating exposure to information about suicide and self-harm on the internet among a cohort of young adults found that suicide and self-harm-related internet use was common for those who had engaged in self-harm with suicidal intent, and that this use was strongly correlated with the presence of suicidal thoughts/plans, and history of self-harm.
 Of note, the majority of individuals (81%) had also visited sites containing helpful information to mitigate potential suicidal behaviour (Mars et al. 2015).
+A Korean study also found significant correlation between suicide attempts and search term volumes, specifically the terms "suicide," "self-injury," and "depression" (Son et al. 2023).
 However, a time-series analysis of Google searches for suicide and the risk of completed suicide in England and Wales between 2004-2010 found no relationship between "suicide" or "suicide and methods" searches and suicide incidence (Bruckner et al. 2014).
 A study of Google data and official suicide figures in Japan using the same terms had a similar outcome and found that suicide-related search activity was not directly linked to rising rates of suicide (Sueki et al. 2011).
-A Polish study, furthermore, observed a steady fall in Google relative search volume of "suicide" between 2004-2014, despite a significant increase in the rate of suicide (Waszak et al. 2018).
+A study in South Korea identified a weak association between suicides and internet search volumes related to suicide/self-harm among adolescents (Choi et al. 2023), while a Polish study observed a steady fall in Google relative search volume of "suicide" between 2004-2014, despite a significant increase in the rate of suicide (Waszak et al. 2018).